 A Bodyism twist on the classic Moroccan tagine

-This butternut squash casserole recipe is a one-pot lifesaver and the perfect balance of slow-release carbs and high protein chickpeas.
+This Moroccan tagine recipe from James Duigan’s Blueprint for Health is a one-pot lifesaver and has the perfect balance of slow-release carbs and high protein chickpeas.

 Serve it with a crunchy salad and big scoop of quinoa that’s as kind on your gut and cholesterol levels as it is on your palette.

 1 butternut/winter squash (approximately 1.25 kg/2¾ lb), peeled and chopped into

 salt and ground black pepper

 1 tbsp coconut oil, melted

 1 tbsp rapeseed oil

 1 x 400-g/14-oz can chickpeas, drained

 400 ml/14 fl oz/1⅔ cups vegetable stock